keithwhitson/chatgpt_to_wordpress/README.md

 The example website used to demonstrate the tool's capabilities is [BlackTwitter.eu][1].
 The tool is designed to work with any WordPress website, however.

 [1]: https://www.blacktwitter.eu/

+In order to make this work, you need to create a config file which contains the following information: